Narciso Abeyta: Mid-life and career

 Abeyta married Sylvia Ann, a Quaker ceramics artist.
 They had seven children, including artists Tony Abeyta and Pablita Abeyta.
 The family lived in Gallup, New Mexico.

 Later life and legacy

-Abeyta died in June 22, 1998 from a cerebral hemorrhage.
+Abeyta died on June 22, 1998, from a cerebral hemorrhage.

 His work is held in the collections of the National Gallery of Art, National Museum of the American Indian, and the Museum of New Mexico.

 Abeyta's paintings were included the book, Southwest Indian Painting: A Changing Art (1957, University of Arizona Press) by Clara Lee Tanner.